x6zeng/nlpactivelearning/index.md

 <h2> Conclusion </h2>
 <h4>Summary</h4>

-  <li>Through One-Tailed Paired T-Tests comparisons, we discovered that Posterior probability-based sampling strategy successfully identifies the most informative data for continuous model updating, whereas Committee-based does not lead to increased accuracy in the studied case. </li>
+  <li>Through One-Tailed Paired T-Tests comparisons, we discovered that <strong>Posterior probability-based sampling strategy successfully identifies the most informative data for continuous model updating</strong>, whereas Committee-based does not lead to increased accuracy in the studied case. </li>
   <li>Utilizing unbalanced data produces a more robust and consistent improvement in metric differences.
 However, this also results in a bias toward the oversized category in the final prediction result.
 Sorting data by time has a minor impact on accuracy but leads to a higher recall.
 The partition ratio among the training, unlabeled, and test sets suggests that the optimal model is one with the most training and unlabeled data. </li>
-  <li>Increasing the sampling size yields overall improvements in most metrics.
-The most accurate models identified in this study are a Random Forest Classifier with an 80% accuracy for relevance prediction and a Ridge Logistic Regression with accuracies of approximately 75%, 44%, and 67% for negative, neutral, and positive sentiment labels, respectively.</li>
+  <li><strong>Increasing the sampling size yields overall improvements in most metrics.</strong> The most accurate models identified in this study are a Random Forest Classifier with an 80% accuracy for relevance prediction and a Ridge Logistic Regression with accuracies of approximately 75%, 44%, and 67% for negative, neutral, and positive sentiment labels, respectively.</li>
-   <li>If incorporating Active Learning in a production pipeline in the future, the Posterior probability-based sampling strategy should be prioritized, and balanced datasets with large sampling sizes should be employed.</li>
+   <li>If incorporating Active Learning in a production pipeline in the future, the Posterior probability-based sampling strategy should be prioritized, and balanced datasets with large sampling sizes should be employed. </li>

 <h4>Limitation and Future Direction</h4>